-Training can include how to detect signs of security breaches such as phishing emails, what to do or not to do when they detect a possible threat and reporting suspicious emails to the appropriate departments to name a few.
+Training can include how to detect signs of security breaches such as phishing emails, what to do or not to do when they detect a possible threat, and reporting suspicious emails to the appropriate departments to name a few.

-Implementing the steps above are going to go a long way in making your business data safe online.
+Implementing the steps above is going to go a long way in making your business data safe online.
 Our VPN service is top-notch and will ensure your data and communications are safe.
 Get in touch with us today to learn more about how a VPN can be utilized in your specific business settings.

-Before delving into 5G, there is a need to understand the technology that is soon to takeover the world and possibly improve high speed internet in rural areas and urban areas.
+Before delving into 5G, there is a need to understand the technology that is soon to take over the world and possibly improve high-speed internet in rural areas and urban areas.

 The recent 4G/LTE made an advancement from 3G and made internet connectivity a lot faster.
-It made it possible to provide high speed internet in rural areas.
+It made it possible to provide high-speed internet in rural areas.
 5G is the set of standards adopted as the next step from 4G LTE connections.
 We expect 5G to be rolled out in 2020 and revolutionize the way devices connect to the internet and to each other.

 From a peak speed perspective, that is when the connection has no interference and performs at its optimum, 5G is about 20 times faster than 4GLTE.
-5G connections will have speeds of up to 20 gbps while 4G LTE provides speeds of about 1 gbps a second.
+5G connections will have speeds of up to 20 Gbps while 4G LTE provides speeds of about 1 Gbps a second.

 With high-speed and low latency rates, this is how 5G will change the way we use the internet.

-Gaming and streaming will never be the same as 5G will bring real-time feedback, and lag-free experience.
+Gaming and streaming will never be the same as 5G will bring real-time feedback, and a lag-free experience.
 Videos will stream seamlessly and movie downloads will be 20 times faster.
 Social media browsing, gaming, and music streaming will be instant.

-With 5G, users will not necessarily have to download programs and apps, since 5G will allow usage of web apps , saving storage space on your devices.
+With 5G, users will not necessarily have to download programs and apps, since 5G will allow usage of web apps, saving storage space on your devices.
 Usage of web-based apps will become smooth and instant and data can be easily saved on cloud-based services, requiring little storage on your device.